Your Rights after a Car Accident or Motorcycle Accident

 When you are not at fault in your accident, you are entitled for coverage of a rental vehicle to replace your damaged one after the accident.
 This replacement is for use while your vehicle is being repaired or replaced due to its accident damage.

-If you have been injured in a motor vehicle accident, Cantor Injury Lawyers has found that your pain and suffering should also be compensated to help you with present and long-term suffering.
+If you have been injured in a motor vehicle accident, Hirsch & Lyon Accident Law has found that your pain and suffering should also be compensated to help you with present and long-term suffering.
 This amount varies according to the state you live in, where the accident occurred.
 If you live in Arizona and your accident occurred in this state, there is no limit to the amount of pain and suffering compensation you may receive after a motor vehicle accident.

 If you were riding a bike when the accident happened and were injured due to another person’s irresponsibility, you may still gain a settlement to compensate you for your pain and suffering.